mfrey/flow/NOTES.md

 4. Known Issues:
 	- multiple return types are not working
 	- sparql-, tag-, untag-, swrl- operators need to be implemented
-	- in- and out- operators need to be customized for the use of international resource identifiers
 	- scoping and generators interfere in a 'chaotic' way (see also bug report on github)
 	- maven/tycho setup is broken